leedex-chain/leedex-ui/app/help/en/dex/shorting.md

 # Short Selling gpAssets

-In order to increase your exposure to GPH and offer liquidity to gpAssets, such as USD, EUR, GOLD, etc., you can go *borrow* this gpAsset from the network and *sell it short*.
+In order to increase your exposure to GPH and offer liquidity to gpAssets, such as gpUSD, gpEUR, gpRUB, gpCNY, gpSILVER, gpGOLD etc., you can go *borrow* this gpAsset from the network and *sell it short*.
 We will here briefly describe the procedure.

 ## Borrowing